bsc-iitm/machine-learning-foundations/README.md

 # MLF Course Notes

-Lecture Series on Linear Algebra for ML
+Notes for the MLF course